amoorzheyu/decktap/README.md

 ---

-## 🖱️ Standalone Distribution Quick Start
+## ~🖱️ Standalone Distribution Quick Start~ (Not available yet, an Electron client will be developed in the future)

 If you received a **standalone executable version** of DeckTap (such as `decktap-macos`, `decktap-win.exe`, or `decktap-linux`), you can run it directly without installing Node.js or any dependencies.